aioli-ffm/music-projects/simple_music_classifier/README.md

 1. Log in the virtual environment as described before
 2. Without GPU (CPU only): `pip install --upgrade tensorflow`.
 With GPU: see [this link](https://stackoverflow.com/a/47503155/4511978) for detailed instructions on how to install the latest CUDA+CUDNN+TensorFlow.
+   1. If you want a TF version with the latest CPU instructions (may be a little faster) the installation process is a little more involved: `pip install https://github.com/mind/wheels/releases/download/tf1.4-cpu/tensorflow-1.4.0-cp27-cp27mu-linux_x86_64.whl`, and `sudo apt install mklibs` will probably do the trick.
 3. Further requirements
 ```
 pip install scipy # just to load the .wav files as numpy array.
 A bit of overkill but convenient and "only" 50MB